The First Timers Guide to FinCon

 One thing you might be reluctant to do is to actually create content at the event.
 Don’t be!
 In fact, you might be surprised how many people ask you for a sound bite or a quote for their own podcasts, videos, or blogs.
 In addition to contributing to other people’s work, you can create your own content, too.

 Bonus!
 You don’t have to bring equipment.
-Some people do bring their own, but FinCon also provides a podcasting stage (presented by NEFE) and a video booth (presented by Quiet Light Brokerage), both outfitted with top-of-the-line equipment, available for attendees to use.
-Check the sign-ups section of the #FinCon22 app to reserve a time slot.
+Some people do bring their own, but FinCon also provides a Podcasting Stage (presented by moomoo) and Video Booths (presented by moomoo), both outfitted with top-of-the-line equipment, available for attendees to use.
+Check the sign-ups section of the #FinCon23 app to reserve a time slot.

 Even if you aren’t creating content at FinCon, you can make connections and gather useful information from other attendees at the event.
 Ask people to give you quotes or establish connections and follow up with them later when you get home.

 A lot of new attendees will mistakenly book a flight for Saturday morning thinking the conference is over.
 But Saturday morning has some great opportunities for learning and networking too.
-There’s a ton going on: the Freelancer Marketplace, roundtable discussions, Ask the Expert talks, and niche meetups.
-Plus, grab lunch with some new friends before you head out.
+Saturday is packed with great stuff.
+From breakout sessions, the final big main stage session, and of course the Closing Party, so you won’t want to miss Satruday.

 Have questions or want more details about prepping for your first FinCon?
 Reach out to our team at admin@finconexpo.com.